unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 ## First, get familiar with the Grant process itself

-Before proposing a Grant, projects considering applying for a Grant should read the [Grants page on the Unlock website](https://unlock-protocol.com/grants), as well as read the Grants pages on the Unlock project documentation.
+Before proposing a grant, projects considering applying for a grant should read the [grants page on the Unlock website](https://unlock-protocol.com/grants), as well as read the Governance pages here in the Unlock project documentation.

-## Fill out a Grant application
+## Fill out a grant application

-After familiarizing themselves with the Grants material, a representative of the prospective Grant project should fill out a [Grant Application in Unlock’s Github repository](https://github.com/unlock-protocol/unlock/issues/).
+After familiarizing themselves with the grants material, a representative of the prospective grant project should fill out a [Grant Application in Unlock’s Github repository](https://github.com/unlock-protocol/unlock/issues/).
 They can do this by going to the Unlock Github repository and opening a new issue.

 ![grant-1.png](Updated%20Grants%20flow%20for%20Unlock%20Protocol%20DAO%20347e43afa3c14f7d92ce9c98c2da55ed/grant-1.png)